rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Time

-The best way to understand how and why fallen angels cannot repent, is to speculate on how an angel experiences time.
+The best way to understand how and why fallen angels cannot repent, is to speculate on how angels experience time.
 Angels do not experience time the way humans do (because otherwise it would be possible for them to repent) -- they are not within time the same way humans are, but exist within the ages, described as *motion without time* by Church fathers.

-This concept of *motion without time* infers a different temporal dimension that is otherwise unavailable to man.
+This concept of *motion without time* infers a different temporal dimension that is otherwise unavailable to mankind.

 Angels are immortal..

 Angels do not reproduce and thus are genderless..

-Angels are clearly not subject to time (and death) with the maleability that humans experience, allowing us to repent, instead angels experience entire ages as we might experience a single moment, wherein they express their will onto an entire age.
+Angels are clearly not subject to time (and death) with the maleability that humans experience, allowing us to repent.
+Instead angels experience entire ages as we might experience a single moment, wherein they express their will onto an entire age.
 They cannot repent because their decisions have already been made from the beginning to the end of time.

 Similar to how we can understand that an angel is embodied in reference to God, but not embodied in reference to man -- angels exist within time in refernce to God, but outside of time in reference to man.
 This is because angels and man are created, and only God is truly timeless and eternal.

-Ultimately, We do not understand the exact nature of how angels experience time, but we do know that they do not experience it as humans (or any animals) do, they do not mature and grow in character, and fallen angels are unable to be redeemed.
+Ultimately, We do not understand the exact nature of how angels experience time (whether it's a separate temporal dimension from ours), but we do know that they do not experience time as humans (or any animals) do.
+They do not mature and grow in character.
+And fallen angels are unable to be redeemed.

 ### Derivative Light

-Exactly like man, the light from an angel (a created being) is derived from the creator.
+Exactly like man, the light from an angel (a created being) comes only from the creator.
 In other words the angels do not and cannot create ex-nihilo, do not shine with their own light, and thus should never be worshipped.

 ...